Netherlands Worldwide

 Legalisation of documents from China for use in the Netherlands

 You want to use a document from China in the Netherlands.
 You must first have it translated into English by a notary in China.
-Then you must have it legalised by the Chinese authorities and by the Dutch embassy or one of the Dutch consulates-general in China.
+Then you must have it legalised by the Chinese authorities with an apostille.
+This is a simplified form of legalisation which allows you to use your documents in the Netherlands.

 Good to know